-Beginning in January, we posted a blog outlining five important reasons why excel spreadsheets were not to be trusted for implementation of the ASC 606 guidelines.
-Since then, we have extended that blog post into a series devoted to the topic of Excel, focusing each post to one of the five reasons.
+Beginning in January, we posted a blog outlining five important reasons why Excel spreadsheets were not to be trusted for implementation of the ASC 606 guidelines.
+Since then, we have extended that blog post into a series devoted to the topic of Excel, focusing each post on one of the five reasons.
 This month’s rally: “Excel is Not Intended for Sharing”.

 First, let me remind you what was said in January:

 Now on to the good stuff:

 Have you ever gotten one of those “#REF!” errors in your Excel and had a mini panic attack?
 Well, you’ll be unsurprised to find out that my job responsibilities include mocking up revenue management systems in spreadsheets for presentation and conversion into our automated software for our prospects and clients.
 I set up use case scenarios in extremely detailed Excel spreadsheets to help people understand the calculations in our software.

 Every time I get a “REF!” or “#N/A” error, I cringe.
 I’ve tried my best to limit the number of cells that require a human touch.
 However, if I make one too many moves in the spreadsheet that I hadn’t anticipated earlier on in my setups, entire sheets may be rendered “N/A” or contain incorrect formula references when I add one simple item.
 I have to check and recheck every tab in my Excel sheet before I send it to anyone.
 And most recipients now receive locked Excels so they can’t accidentally change the sheet.